OmarAraby1/simple_shell/README.md

 --WRITE OUR OWN getenv--
---CHECK COMMANDS TO SEE WHETHER IT'S built-in OR executable script OR alias BEFORE FINDING THE PATH (FORK)-- --THE SHELL SHOULDN'T EXIT AFTER SUCCESSFUL EXECUTION--
+--CHECK COMMANDS TO SEE WHETHER IT'S built-in OR executable script OR alias BEFORE FINDING THE PATH (FORK)-- --THE SHELL SHOULDN'T EXIT AFTER SUCCESSFUL EXECUTION-- --AM NOT SURE IF WE HANDELED ALL ERRORS--